Naturally Sweetened Mixed Berry Compote

 Stir the mixture frequently – To avoid burning, make sure to stir the compote frequently as it cooks.

-Adjust sweetness to taste – If you prefer a sweeter compote, feel free to increase the maple syrup slightly.
-If you’re trying to limit sugar, you can also reduce it.
+Adjust sweetness to taste – Feel free to increase or decrease the amount of maple syrup.
 I’ve made compote without any sweetener, and it’s still delicious!

 FAQs